diningPhilosopher64/editor-container/README.md

     ```bash
     $ docker run -it --rm -v $(pwd):/workspace --user $(id -u):$(id -g) editor:latest
     ```
-    * When you run the container and launch lunarvim for the first time and open a, say python file, it will fetch pyright, nvim-treesitter etc. All these will be cached in the container in the location:
+    * When you run the container and launch lunarvim for the first time and open a python file, it will fetch pyright, nvim-treesitter etc. All these will be cached in the container in the location:
     ~/.local/share/lunvarim , ~/.local/share/lvim , ~/.config/lvim